top of page

 Repeater image

-Singing & Health
+Singing & Health - the evidence

 There's a wealth of research that proves the benefits of singing on health and wellbeing across the lifespan.
 Find out about the benefits of singing in relation to overall health and wellbeing and what the research shows.